JetBrains/kotlin-web-site/pages/docs/reference/using-maven.md

 If your project uses [Kotlin reflection](/api/latest/jvm/stdlib/kotlin.reflect.full/index.html) or testing facilities, you need to add the corresponding dependencies as well.
 The artifact IDs are `kotlin-reflect` for the reflection library, and `kotlin-test` and `kotlin-test-junit` for the testing libraries.
+You can inspect the dependencies tree with the [Maven Dependencies Diagram Tool](https://blog.jetbrains.com/idea/2010/05/maven-dependencies-diagram/): In the POM edition window, right click and select `Maven > Show Dependencies`.

 ## Compiling Kotlin only source code

-To compile source code, specify the source directories in the <build> tag:
+To compile source code, specify the source directories in the <build> tag (by default, the path is relative to the project base directory and `${project.basedir}/` is omitted):

 ``` xml
 <build>